I may receive commissions from purchases made through links in this article. Full Disclosure

 It’s really just basic soap but soap can clean a lot.
 It’s also great to mix baking soda into and make your own scrub paste.

-Favorite Uses: Mixed with baking soda to scrub tubs, floor cleaner, toilet cleaner.
+Favorite Uses: Mixed with baking soda to make a soft scrub for scrubbing tubs, floor cleaner, toilet cleaner.

 Essential oils are not necessarily a cleaning basic but they are often added to cleaning products for either their smell or for increasing the cleaning ability of the cleaning product.
 There are hundreds of essential oils but when it comes to cleaning some favorites are orange, lemon, peppermint, and tea tree.